otale/tale/README_EN.md

 + Support Emoji
 + Support Netease cloud music player
 + Support for attachments and database backups
-+ Deployment is simple to deploy
++ Deployment is simple, do not rely on Tomcat

 ## Interface Preview